jchasse/week-17-challenge-oseb/README.md

 - Forms
 - Callback Functions

+The skeleton of each component has been set up for you but you will need to implement the functionality outlined below.

 ## App Component

 The App component should be your top level component.
 It will be responsible for rendering the TodoForm and the Todos components.
 It will also be responsible for keeping track of all the todos.